 How much does a sales tax permit cost in Florida?

-There is no cost for a sales tax permit in Florida when registering online, however there is a $5 fee if applying by mail.
+There is no cost for a sales tax permit in the state of Florida when registering online, however, there is a $5 fee if applying by mail.

 How long does it take to get a Florida sales tax permit?

-Expect 2-3 business days to receive a sales tax permit when registering online or 7-10 business days when applying by mail.
+Expect 2-3 business days to receive a Certificate of Registration (Form DR-11) when registering online or 7-10 business days when applying by mail.

 Do you have to renew your Florida sales tax permit?